puckawayjeff/pi-key/README.md

 - **Button**: Momentary pushbutton between GP29 and GND (internal pull-up)
 - **LED**: Onboard WS2812 RGB LED on GP16 (GRB color order)

+## Stealth Mode

+The device operates in **stealth mode** by default:
+- No USB drive appears
+- No serial console port
+- Appears as "Dell KB216 Wired Keyboard" to the host
+- Code runs automatically on power-up

+### Entering Edit Mode

+To access the CIRCUITPY drive for editing:

+1. **Unplug** the device
+2. **Hold** the button (GP29) down
+3. **Plug in** the device while holding the button
+4. **Release** the button after 1 second
+5. The CIRCUITPY drive will appear normally

+This is controlled by `boot.py` which checks the button state at boot time.

 ## Quick Start

 ### 1. Install CircuitPython